Cities are ditching vaccine mandates to dine out and watch shows. Did they work?

 “If a kid comes in with a fake ID, there’s a database we can look at,” said Styer, stressing he was boosted and supports vaccines.
 “This is a piece of paper without a doctor’s signature.”

-Since the city lifted the mandate, Styer is no requiring vaccination cards at the posh restaurant he opened in South Philadelphia in late February.
+Because the city lifted the mandate, Styer is no requiring vaccination cards at the posh restaurant he opened in South Philadelphia in late February.
 And vaccinated customers didn’t seem to mind.

 Eating a waffle smothered in gravy, scallions and chipped beef at the bar, Mac Maley didn’t notice much of a difference after Philadelphia lifted the vaccine check requirement because compliance had been spotty when he went to bars and restaurants.